How To Choose Your Diamond

 Once we have an idea of what you're looking for, we'll source a variety of diamonds for you, and send you high res photos and videos of the diamonds in order for you to select the perfect one for you.
+At Kolmio we look at each and every diamond we purchase for our clients in real life, before sending it to you as an option to consider.

 The Cut